-The Administrator calculates the NAV of the Company and the NAV per Ordinary Share as of the last day of each calendar month.
-The monthly NAV of the Ordinary Shares is announced through an RIS provider within 15 business days after the end of each calendar month.
+The Administrator calculates the NAV of the Company and the NAV per Ordinary and per Redemption Share as of the last day of each calendar month.
+The monthly NAV of the Ordinary and Redemption Shares are announced through an RIS provider within 15 business days after the end of each calendar month.